 Michaels does a great job of this in their summer-themed email.

-Here, they sent subscribers 4 ways to use craft paint (only the first one is pictured).
+Here, they sent subscribers 4 ways to use craft paint.
 As you scroll, you see a snapshot of tools plus the finished product.
 In this case, an Insta-worthy upcycled bike.

 Not only does this give some major inspiration, but, by placing the exact tools in plain view, potential customers know exactly what to look for when they head to the store or browse online.